streampipes/streampipes-docs/docs/org.streampipes.processors.transformation.jvm.count-array/documentation.md

 ## Description

-This processor takes an array of event properties counts them and appends the result to the event Add a detailed description here
+This processor takes a list field, computes the size of the list and appends the result to the event.

 ***

 ## Required input

+This processor works with any event that has a field of type ``list``.

 ***